 - All in One Access.
 Squirrels sees a big advantage in having all of its people operations in one place under Zenefits—including integrations to partner apps like JazzHR, Slack, Microsoft Office 365 and Quickbooks.
 Now HR changes, time off, benefits changes, and time and attendance updates are added to payroll automatically for seamless administration, and HR and productivity apps are easy to access for employees. “ Unlike legacy HRIS platforms we were using which don’t do this, Zenefits updates its products all the time, and it shows.
 As a tech company, we don’t want to run on outdated, hard-to-use and underperforming technology.”

 - Wellbeing and a Wealth of Ideas.
 In 2020 the company started more focused conversations about wellbeing.
-With just four months on Zenefits, Erica is planning to dig into the Wellbeing app next to support that emerging dialogue.
-She’s also leaned into Zenefits online customer community, ClubZen, to exchange ideas with other people operations leaders across a variety of topics for designing a more powerful employee experience.
+With just four months on Zenefits, Erica has leaned into the Zenefits online customer community, ClubZen, to exchange ideas with other people operations leaders across a variety of topics for designing a more powerful employee experience.

 “One of the best things about Zenefits is the introductions to partners, other customers and continual context about people operations that deliver value beyond the products.
 My biggest ah-ha: my skill set is growing without the process tying me down.”